The Curriculum at Hill West

 - Experiencing social, moral, spiritual and cultural education which broadens children’s awareness and understanding of the world and their place within it

-- Independent careers advice that inspires and motivates them to fulfil their potential.
+- Independent careers advice that inspires and motivated them to fulfil their potential.

 The United Nations Convention on the Rights of the Child, Article 29, states that education must develop every child’s personality, talents and abilities to the full.
 It must encourage the child’s respect for human rights, as well as respect for their parents, their own and other cultures and the environment.
 We will not allow any attempts to narrow the curriculum, or to deny our children and young people their right to education.